Cloud mining: pros, cons and how to avoid scammers

 Scheme: you buy a contract for a certain hashrate (for example, 10 TH/s for 12 months).
 The provider sends this hashrate from its ASICs to the pool and gives you a daily payout minus a maintenance fee.
 As a result, you receive BTC to your wallet without owning any hardware.

-The main problem: you do not control which pool the provider uses, whether there is real equipment and whether the payment is calculated fairly.
+The main problem: you do not control which pool the provider uses, whether there is real equipment and whether the payout is calculated fairly.

 What are the real pros and cons of cloud mining?